Feiyang/Feiyang.github.io/_pages/about.md

 _Rather than exploiting the knowledge, I prefer exploring intelligence._

 ## Publications
-<font color="#006666">*New: our paper "Follow the Prophet: Accurate Online Conversion Rate Prediction in the Face of Delayed Feedback" won the **SIGIR 2021 Best Short Paper Honorable Mention** award!
-Congrats to Haoming and our coauthors!*</font><br />
+*New: our paper "Follow the Prophet: Accurate Online Conversion Rate Prediction in the Face of Delayed Feedback" won the **SIGIR 2021 Best Short Paper Honorable Mention** award!
+Congrats to Haoming and our coauthors!*

 <ul>{% for post in site.publications reversed %}
 {% include archive-single-cv.html %}